aws-cloudformation/community-registry-extensions/resources/Resource_Lookup/README.md

     - [Schema](#Schema)

 ## Overview
 The `AwsCommunity::Resource::Lookup` AWS CloudFormation [resource type](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-types.html) uses `ListResources` and `GetResource` [actions](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_Operations.html) of [AWS Cloud Control API](https://aws.amazon.com/cloudcontrolapi/) to perform a search for a resource of a given type (such as, `AWS::EC2::VPC`) in your AWS account -and current region if you are using a regional AWS service- based on a query you specify.
-If only one match is found, `AwsCommunity::Resource::Lookup` returns the primary identifier of the resource (in the `AWS::EC2::VPC` example, the ID of the VPC), that you can then consume by referencing it in your template with the `Fn::GetAtt`[intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
+If only one match is found, `AwsCommunity::Resource::Lookup` returns the primary identifier of the resource (in the `AWS::EC2::VPC` example, the ID of the VPC) and the resource properties in JSON format, that you can then consume by referencing them in your template with the `Fn::GetAtt`[intrinsic function](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).

 Note: as this resource type uses Cloud Control API, you can specify resource type search targets -like `AWS::EC2::VPC`- that are supported by Cloud Control API; for more information, see [Determining if a resource type supports Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-types.html#resource-types-determine-support).